 What Causes Hair Tangling?

 Annoying and painful tangles occur when the outer layer of your hair, also known as the cuticle, is damaged; when this happens, the cuticle opens up.
 The open cuticles block each other and giving way to knot land.
 In a few words, a hair knot appears when two single strands of hair wrap around each other to become intertwined.

-Hair that is smooth or silky (healthy hair), is not prone to tangles, however, damaged and textured hair (wavy or curly) often times gets the worst part.
+Smooth or silky (healthy hair) is not prone to tangles; however, damaged and textured hair (wavy or curly) often gets the worst part.

 Bear in mind that the following factors can contribute to hair tangling: